 - Pain in other parts of the body (neck, jaw, back, shoulders, arms)

 - Shortness of breath

 Although women can present with these typical signs and symptoms of a heart attack, there is also the possibility of having symptoms that go misdiagnosed because they are perceived as atypical.
 This is because women tend to be more likely than men to have complaints of other symptoms that are not related to chest pain.
-Often, women’s heart attack symptoms are vaguer and less obvious.
+Often, women’s

 What is the most common heart attack symptom in women?

 Like men, women’s most common complaint that signals a heart attack is still chest pain or discomfort.
 In women, this pain can be anywhere in the chest, not just on the left side.

 Other Symptoms That Could Indicate Heart Attack In Women